ronoel/bolt-protocol/README.md

 # Bolt Protocol

-Bolt Protocol is designed to enable near-instant transactions for SIP-10 assets (tokens on the Stacks blockchain, like sBTC), improving the user experience and secured by the Bitcoin network.
+Bolt Protocol is designed to improve the user experience for wallets and dApps on the Stacks blockchain.

-# Introduction

-Any dApp or wallet on Stacks can integrate Bolt Protocol to enable instant transactions and eliminate the friction of paying transaction fees with STX.
+Bolt Protocol solves two critical pain points for Stacks users:
+1. **Pay transaction fees with sBTC**: Users no longer need to hold STX to pay for transactions.
+All fees can be paid directly in sBTC.
+2. **Instant transfers**: Transactions between Bolt wallets are confirmed instantly, avoiding the typical Stacks blockchain confirmation times.

-> Note: The current version (v1) only supports sBTC.
+> Note: Bolt Protocol currently supports only sBTC.
 Support for other SIP-10 tokens will be added in future releases.

-We also offer a demo dApp on our website for users who want to try it out:
+We offer a Bolt Wallet implementation on our website for users to use:

 * **Website**: [https://boltproto.org/](https://boltproto.org/)
+> Note: This is a Bolt Wallet implementation.
+To pay transaction fees in other dApps using sBTC, you'll need a wallet that integrates with Bolt Protocol.

+## How It Works

+The [Bolt Wallet](https://boltproto.org/) lets you connect any Stacks wallet and experience the benefits of the protocol:

+1. **Deposit**: Transfer your sBTC to your Bolt Wallet
+2. **Transfer**: Send sBTC between Bolt Wallets instantly
+3. **Withdraw**: Move your tokens back to your Stacks wallet

+All operations within the dApp require only sBTC—no STX is needed for transaction fees.

+To use sBTC for paying transaction fees in third-party dApps, you need to:
+1. Use a wallet that supports Bolt Protocol
+2. Top up your Fee Fund with sBTC, which will be used to pay for transaction fees across the Stacks ecosystem

 # Contact Us

 * **X (Twitter)**: [@boltprotobtc](https://x.com/boltprotobtc)

+# Integration Options

+## For Wallets

+Wallets can seamlessly implement integration with Bolt Protocol, allowing their users to pay transaction fees with sBTC instead of STX and access instant transfers.

+## For dApps

+Even if users' wallets don't natively support Bolt Protocol, dApps can implement support directly.
+This allows any dApp to offer users the ability to pay transaction fees with sBTC, improving user experience and increasing adoption.

 ## Key Features